b3nNn/lib-memory-socket/README.md

 Just don't reinvent the wheel.
 There's plenty of existing solution backed by strong actors that can match the technical requirements.

-The all-in-one solution does exists and the closer one is [libsharedmemory](https://github.com/kyr0/libsharedmemory).
+The all-in-one solution doesn't exist and the closer one is [libsharedmemory](https://github.com/kyr0/libsharedmemory).
 It's cross platform and use the shared memory for communication.
 But it miss the security layer, has no binary stream implemented and many more lacks.
 So, this project will be used as a strong reference and a fallback solution if things goes wrong.

 ### Requirements